SummaryRead the full fact sheet

 Contributing social factors may include:

-- Media and other presentations of the 'ideal' shape as slim and fit
+- media and other presentations of the 'ideal' body shape as slim and fit

 - pressure to achieve and succeed

-- Occupations or pursuits with an emphasis on body shape and size - for example, modeling or gymnastics.
+- occupations or pursuits that emphasise a particular body shape and size - for example, ballet, modelling, gymnastics and elite sports.